• Skip to primary navigation

 The vegetables used in Pitali are Bittergourd, Ash Gourd, and Brinjal.
 Another difference is the use of lentils like Kabuli chana, black chana, and groundnuts that are not added to a Sambar.
 We do not add it to Sambar.
 Of course, these differences can differ from home to home.
 I have learned to make these from my friend's moms and they make it like this.

 In today's version, I have used Kabuli Chana and served as a kootu.
-This is my Day 3 of my Vegetarian Regional Cuisine, for Thali and Platter, Week 2.
+This is Day 3 of my Vegetarian Regional Cuisine, for Thali and Platter, Week 2.
 On C4AS it's another Nonveg Thali.

 Thalis & Platters